buildbot/buildbot/master/docs/manual/cfg-global.rst

 Merging Build Requests (global)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. bbcfg:: mergeRequests
+.. bb:cfg:: mergeRequests

-This is a global default value for builders' :bbcfg:`mergeRequests` parameter,
+This is a global default value for builders' :bb:cfg:`mergeRequests` parameter,
 and controls the merging of build requests.
 See :ref:`Merging-Build-Requests`
 for more details.